-The original enrollment of the 1st Louisiana Zouave Battalion was 616 officers and enlisted men, of whom 52 were killed in action, 26 died of disease, ad 2 died in accidents.
+The 1st Louisiana Zouave Battalion was organized at Pensacola, Florida in March of 1861 and was disbanded in southern Virginia in December of 1864.
+The original enrollment was 616 officers and enlisted men, of whom 52 were killed in action, 26 died of disease, and 2 died in accidents.
 One company was English-speaking Americans, a second was French-speaking Creole.
 Many of the battalion were foreign-born, including a large number of Swiss as well as Germans, Italians, Spanish and Irish.

 The Zouave uniform consisted of red turkish trousers and kepis and blue jackets.
 Many of the men were experienced veterans of the French Army in the Crimean War, and orders were given in French.

 |June||Moved to Virginia and assigned to the Department of the Peninsula.|

 |October||Assigned to Hunt’s Brigade, Department of the Peninsula|

 |January||Assigned to Rains’ Division, Department of the Peninsula|

 |April||Reorganized for the duration of the war.|

 |May||Companies B and C of the 7th Louisiana Infantry Battalion were transferred to the First Zouave Battalion.|